Patr1ick/fxPDF/README.md

 #### ViewerType LIST and IMAGE
 There are two types of viewer to display the PDF differently.
 ##### LIST
 The ViewType LIST displays the pages of the PDF below each other in a ScrollPane.
+I do not recommend this for PDFs with many pages, because Javafx will get some performance issue.
 ##### Image
 The ViewType IMAGE displays each page of the PDF individually.
 You can navigate using buttons.
 ```java